rupa/twilio-super-sim/README.md

 I gathered all the stuff they asked for across all of the emails, because I think it speaks for itself.
 This is from purchasing a single $3 SIM, while it was in the mail, didn't even get to activate it.
+I've omitted surrounding email fluff and the 72 hours to respond language, this is just what they required, in order

 ### unsolicited email #1